utah-cs4470-sp23/class/assignment5/README.md

 4. Write the type checking function for `array` expressions.
 Given an AST, it should either assign types to all AST nodes in the subtree under an `array` node, or else signal a type error (and print a reasonable error message).
-In `a5-checkin.md`, tell us the location (source file name, line number) of this function.
+Place the code for this function, and any supporting helper methods specific to it, in `a5-checkin.md`/

 As always, make sure to push your changes to Github in the main branch of your repository before the checkin due date.